How to Choose the Best Milk Alternative for You

 Nutrition

-Soy beverage is the only beverage alternative with nearly as much protein as cow’s beverage with 7 grams per one cup serving.
-Other options, while low in protein, are typically fortified with calcium and vitamin D. However, it’s hard to beat the total package of nutrients in our new flax beverage.
+Soy milk is the only milk alternative with nearly as much protein as cow’s milk with 7 grams per one cup serving.
+Other options, while low in protein, are typically fortified with calcium and vitamin D. However, it’s hard to beat the total package of nutrients in our new flax milk.
 One serving provides the same nutrition as one serving of milled flaxseed including 3 grams of fiber plus 3310mg of naturally occurring ALA Omega-3s.
 It’s also nut free, gluten free, dairy free, soy free, and non-gmo project verified which makes it appropriate for many with allergies and/or intolerances.

 Practicality/Culinary Use

-1. How will you be consuming the beverage?
+- How will you be consuming the milk?

-Most beverages can be used interchangeably in baking and the taste is less noticeable when mixed with cereal or oats.
-However if you’ll be drinking it by the glass, you’ll want to make sure you enjoy the taste plain.
+Most milks can be used interchangeably in baking and the taste is less noticeable when mixed with cereal or oats.
+However if you’ll be drinking it by the glass, you’ll want to make sure you enjoy the taste plain. - Will you be heating the milk?

-Soy beverage tends to froth well, while almond, oat and rice do not.
+Soy milk tends to froth well, while almond, oat and rice do not.
 The protein content is typically responsible for this.
-Keep in mind that some beverages (such as coconut) may even separate when heated.
+Keep in mind that some milks (such as coconut) may even separate when heated.
 Manitoba Milling Co.
 Flax Milk has a rich and creamy texture that works beautifully in cozy hot drinks.
 We specifically love this lower sugar hot chocolate!

 Summary